 Scheduling - Select Strict or Flexible Event type.
 Strict Event types will start at the exact specified Event start time.
 They might cut off a track in the middle if the Event duration has been reached.
 Flexible Event types will delay their starts until the previous track has finished.
 (You can read more about strict versus flexible Events here.)

-When you are satisfied with your Event, click the “Submit” button.
+When you are satisfied with your Event, click the “Save” button.
 This will create a single Event at the time that you have specified.
 You will notice at the top of the Create Event window that there is a tab labelled "Recurrence Setup".
 The information in this tab allows you to create multiple instances of the same Event.
 You can read more about Recurring Events here.

 If your Event does not pass the DMCA check, you will see an error at the top of the Create Event window.
 If your Event passes the DMCA check, your schedule will show the Event you have just created.